subsquid/docs/docs/develop-a-squid/typegen/squid-evm-typegen.md

 ```bash
 npx squid-evm-typegen --abi=src/abi/ERC721.json --output=src/abi/erc721.ts
 ```

-For a more in-depth explanation of the subject, head over to the [dedicated page](../substrate-support/typegen/).

 Subsquid provides a tool called `squid-evm-typegen` that accepts a JSON file, with an ABI definition as an input, and will generate a TypeScript file, containing Interfaces and decoding mappings as an output.